US overwhelms Spain for 3rd straight water polo gold

 Six U.S. players scored on the way to a 7-4 halftime lead.
 Spain didn’t get its first goal until there was 2:15 left in the first quarter.

-When the U.S. ripped off five straight goals in the third period, it was all over.
-Johnson took a seat on the bench for the final minutes, and the party was on.
+When the U.S. ripped off five straight goals in the third, it was all over.
+Johnson took a seat on the bench with 2:35 left, and the party was on.

+“We’ve talked a lot about the fine line between confidence and complacency, but we’ve done just a fantastic job of just staying focused through this process,” coach Adam Krikorian said, “and it’s amazing.”

+When it was over, Johnson and Krikorian embraced, and Krikorian eventually was dumped into the pool by Gilchrist for a quick swim.

 Hungary earned the country's first medal in women's water polo, beating the Russian team 11-9 for bronze.